Showing posts with label driving. Show all posts

 Day 4: Friday, February 9, 2007

-In the hotel, I ate breakfast which was a muffin with an egg, sausage and drank water.
+At the hotel, I had breakfast: a muffin with an egg and sausage, and drank water.

-We rode the bus to the Rental Show downtown Atlanta and opened for business.
+We rode the bus to the Rental Show in downtown Atlanta and opened for business.

-We had about sixty people come by our boot and Teresa records their information with her Freeman scanner.
+We had about 60 people come by our booth, and Teresa recorded their information with her Freeman scanner.

-We once again eat a snack for lunch of bagels, muffins, bananas, and apples.
+We once again have bagels, muffins, bananas, and apples for lunch.

-We had never taken the Marta and were unsure of the correct directions, we met a nice young man, who was going in the same direction as us, and he was kind enough to direct us where to get on and off the Marta.
+We had never taken the Marta and were unsure of the correct directions.
+We met a lovely young man who was going in the same direction as us, and he was kind enough to direct us on and off the MARTA.

-We took the Marta to the first stop which was at Five Points, we got off and headed north to Spring Hill.
+We took the Marta to the first stop, Five Points, got off, and headed north to Spring Hill.

 We had to walk up one level of stairs to get to the street.